Mission Honduras LeMars: Current News

 Mission Honduras LeMars - Update

-• Assisted Gehlen Catholic Student Mission Team La Canada Water Project - March, 2008
+• Assisted Gehlen Catholic Student Mission Team La Florida Water Project - Spring, 2010

 Other Projects